ImTOO Software

 3. Set output format and conversion mode.
 Set output format in "Profile" combo box and you also can set conversion mode in the right column, such as Bit Rate, Sample Rate, Duration, Start time, etc. You can choose to convert either the entire file or any chapters within a file at will, select chapters by clicking the button.

 4. Choose the output files patch.
 Click "Browse." button to select a folder or enter the direct file path in the "Destination" form to decide where to save the output files.
-The default path is "C:\temp".
+The default path is "C:temp".

-How to transfer DVD video to PSP?
-Top back
+How to put DVD on PSP?

-Tips Top back
+Tips

 • How to edit ID3